AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-customizingviewer/r-html5-spin-viewer-customize-tooltips.md

 ---
 description: On desktop systems some user interface elements like buttons have tooltips that are displayed on mouse hover.
-seo-description: On desktop systems some user interface elements like buttons have tooltips that are displayed on mouse hover.
-seo-title: Tooltips

 solution: Experience Manager
 title: Tooltips
-uuid: f5c2c648-ce1d-401f-9c26-7b5b79438738

 feature: Dynamic Media Classic,Viewers,SDK/API,Spin Sets
 role: Developer,Business Practitioner
 ---